Automattic/vip-go-ci/RELEASING.md

 ## Creating a new version of vip-go-ci

-A few steps need to be completed to define a new version of `vip-go-ci` and have everything ready for a new release:

- * Select a version number.
-Version numbers follow this pattern: `X.Y.Z`.
- * Commit the new version number to [defines.php](defines.php) into a branch named `add-changelog-X-Y-Z` where `X`, `Y` and `Z` form the version number.
- * Open up a [new pull request](https://github.com/Automattic/vip-go-ci/compare) in the code repository.
-This pull request should be used to update the version number in `defines.php` and to append to the [changelog](CHANGELOG.md).
-   * Use the TODO list template that is automatically provided in the pull request (defined [here](https://github.com/Automattic/vip-go-ci/blob/trunk/.github/PULL_REQUEST_TEMPLATE)).
-Use the section of the template intended for use as a changelog pull request.
-An example pull request can be found [here](https://github.com/Automattic/vip-go-ci/pull/312/).
-   * Assign a milestone to the newly created pull request that matches the version number selected.
+To define a new version of `vip-go-ci`, trigger the [Create changelog PR](.github/workflows/create-changelog-pr.yml) GitHub Action.

+The workflow creates a release-preparation pull request.
+Choose `patch`, `minor`, or `major` when running the workflow; it calculates the next version number, updates [defines.php](defines.php), adds a new [CHANGELOG.md](CHANGELOG.md) section, creates the `add-changelog-X-Y-Z` branch, opens the pull request, and assigns the matching milestone.

-   * Use the new pull request to add items to the [CHANGELOG.md](https://github.com/Automattic/vip-go-ci/blob/trunk/CHANGELOG.md) file.
-   * Avoid altering any functionality in this pull request.
- * Assign the newly formed milestone to any pull requests intended to be part of the release.
+Use the created pull request to add changelog entries.
+Avoid altering any functionality in this pull request.
+Assign the release milestone to any other pull requests intended to be part of the release.

 ## Testing the new version